-This major upgrade which culminated in the re-use of some of the exist building structures and the construction of a new sub-basement, basement, plantrooms and storage, then 3 levels of state of the art teaching laboratory spaces, a common audition and breakout spaces, which more than doubled the previous floor area.
+This major upgrade which culminated in the re-use of some of the existing building structures and the construction of a new sub-basement, basement, plantrooms and storage, then 3 levels of state of the art teaching laboratory spaces, a common audition and breakout spaces, which more than doubled the previous floor area.

 The new Helix Centre incorporated state of the art, hydronic ceiling tile heating system, including hydronic floor heating in the auditorium spaces feed by must efficient gas boilers currently commercially available.
 The Science Laboratories also include High and Low-level ventilation include gas and power emergency shut down systems.